• Skip to primary navigation

 Age of Majority and Trust Termination

-The age at which the minor takes control of the custodial account depends on the minor’s state of residence and whether the custodial account was created as an UGMA or an UTMA account.
+The age at which the minor takes control of the custodial account depends on the minor’s state of residence and whether the custodial is a Uniform Transfers to Minors Act (UTMA) or a Uniform Gifts to Minors Act (UGMA) account.

 Each state may have additional provisions affecting the age of termination.
 Also, some states permit the donor or transferor to specify a different age of termination at the time the gift or transfer is made.
 Note that the age of termination is not necessarily the same as the age of majority in the state.
 The age of majority is the age at which an individual can sign contracts (i.e., no more “defense of infancy”).
 The age of termination is not the same as the age of majority.
 In most cases the age of termination comes later.
 (The age of majority for signing contracts is 18 in most states, except Alabama and Nebraska, where it is 19, and Indiana, Mississippi, New York and Puerto Rico, where it is 21.